ErezEyal/HapoelApp/README.md

-# An Hapoel Tel Aviv website
+# Football Club Website
-* The latest news from all relevant sports websites
+* The latest news from all the relevant sports websites
 * Up-to-date league table.
 * Recent and upcoming match fixtures - dates, locations and more.
 * Twitter feed with related mentions in the social media.